mustafaaljadery/mlxserver/README.md

 ## Documentation

-For documentation and guides, visit [mlxserver.com](https://mlxserver.com)
+For documentation and guides, visit [mlxserver.com](https://mlxserver.com).

+View all of the support models [here](https://huggingface.co/mlx-community).

 ## Getting Started